Second Grade Teachers

 -partner work (including "think-pair-share")

 We will utilize the second grade Common Core curriculum for English Language Arts (ELA) and Mathematics as the core resources for these areas of instruction.
+We will also use NGSS for science.
+Civics and geography will be the focal points for Social Studies.

 By the end of the year, you can expect your child to: